Could Christ Have Sinned? and if not, How Can He Sympathise?

-Biblical scholar and author William Kelly (1821-1906) penned a tremendous 62 page book entitled Christ Tempted and Sympathising in which he gets to grips with Hebrews 2:18 “For in that he [Christ] himself hath suffered, being tempted, he is able to succour them that are tempted” (Heb 2:18).
+Biblical scholar and author William Kelly penned a helpful 62 page book entitled Christ Tempted and Sympathising in which he gets to grips with Hebrews 2:18 “For in that he [Christ] himself hath suffered, being tempted, he is able to succour them that are tempted” (Heb 2:18).
 In the course of his remarks, Kelly addresses such questions as:

 - Was Christ tempted to sin?